 From the matters communicated with those charged with governance, I determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
 I describe these matters in my auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 I determine that a matter should not be communicated in my report because the adverse

-The engagement partner on the audit resulting in this independent auditor's report is Mrs. Saifon
+I am responsible for the audit resulting in this independent auditor's report.